 It stands to reason that the more parts you have, the less overall strength you’ll have.
 Not to mention the extra work involved!

 This is ours.
+One length of steel from base rail to eave.
 There’s no additional parts to mess with, and by virtue of there being no connections, you will have a stronger sidewall!

 Peak and Eave Bends – Bend Matters

 By “Peak and Eave Bends” we mean at the points where the square steel tube bends to make the angle at the roof peak, and at the eave where the roof transitions to the side wall.

 With a tubular steel structure, there are three bend types you should know about.
 Those are: